Swallow Hill Music is excited to announce a new, four week ukulele class from instructors John Nash and Casey Cormier called Uke Lab.

-Uke Lab debuts Tuesday, March 5 with a Beginner & Intermediate class from 7-8 p.m., and an Intermediate & Advanced class from 8-9 p.m. at our Yale Avenue location.
+The next Uke Lab runs Tuesday April 2 through 23, with the Beginner & Intermediate class running 7-8 p.m., and the Intermediate & Advanced class on those same dates from 8-9 pm. at our Yale Avenue location.
 During each four week session all students will work on the same two songs.
-On the fourth and final week, the classes come together to share what they’ve learned, sharpen their group playing skills, and to strengthen a sense of community.
+On the fourth and final week, the classes come together to share what they’ve learned in a public performance, sharpening their group playing skills and to strengthening a sense of community.

 A new four week session with two new songs will begin the following week.